Skip to main content

 image of the front, body and back matter pages of a book

 For each PDF file, the script uses the PyMuPDF Python library to identify the front and back matter pages.
 What are matter pages?By default, the first 8 front matter pages are processed.
-Body matter is always ignored, and back matter inclusion can be optionally configured with MATTER_CONFIG.back settings.Processed page images are then enhanced for OCR with the PIL (Pillow) Python library.Original and enhanced images are written to the diagnostic folder when SAVE_DIAGNOSTIC_FILES=true.
+Body matter is always ignored, and back matter inclusion can be optionally configured with MATTER_CONFIG.back settings.Processed page images are then enhanced for OCR with the PIL (Pillow) Python library.Original and enhanced images are written to the diagnostic folder when SAVE_DIAG_PER_PAGE_IMG=true.

 2